learndatalab/learndatalab.github.io/_pages/openings.md

 #### Current open positions

-- Neural architectures for graphs
+- Learning on graphs and geometry
 - Explainable AI for various deep learning models
 - Neural watermarking and copy-right tracking for LLMs
 - AI Safety